Rudra17381/cse15l-lab-reports/mapleCoinTest.md

 ## Inspiration
 ---
-This project is heavily inspired by Blockchain at Berkeley and the YouTube channel 3Blue1Brown.
+This project is heavily inspired by `Blockchain at Berkeley` and the YouTube channel `3Blue1Brown`.

 The following lecture materials and video are the sole sources of the foundation of this project: